yaruno/priority-queue/README.md

 The `add` method inserts items in the correct position based on priority:

-1. **Empty Queue**: If the queue is empty, the new node becomes both head and tail
+1. **Empty Queue**: If the queue is empty, the new item becomes the first item in queue
-2. **Lower Priority**: If the new item has lower priority than the head, it's inserted at the front
+2. **Lower Priority**: If the new item has lower priority number than the last item in queue , it's inserted at the back of the queue
 3. **Higher/Equal Priority**: The method traverses the list to find the correct insertion point:
    - **Same Priority**: Inserts at the end of existing items with the same priority
    - **Higher Priority**: Inserts before items with higher priority